DlOMEDES/pro-fitness/req.md

-- add social icons.
+1. add social icons.
-- hollow out the content.
+2. hollow out the content.
+    - staff slider with featured images
+    - tips section with icon, boxes
+    - image grid, use can change images.
+3. pop up grid images on click.
-- finish template page.
+4. finish template page.
    - keep footer at the bottom.